-Amounts for the fiscal period beginning 7/1/2019 and ending 6/30/2020
+Amounts for the fiscal period beginning 7/1/2020 and ending 6/30/2021

 Item No. 2a.
-Total revenue (FOCUS Line 12/Part IIA Line 9, Code 4030) Eliminate cents \$ 7,851,583 2b Additions: ariae) and (1) Total revenues from the securities business of subsidiaries (except foreign subsidi- predecessors not included above.
-(2) Net loss from principal transactions in securities in trading accounts.
+Total revenue (FOCUS Line 12/Part IIA Line 9, Code 4030) Eliminate cents 5 21,831,031 2b.
+Additions: (1) Total revenues from the securities business of subsidiaries (exc predecessors not included above. cept foreign subsidiaries) and (2) Net loss from principal transactions in securities in trading accounts.
 (3) Net loss from principal transactions in commodities in trading accounts.
 (4) Interest and dividend expense deducted in determining item 2a.
 (5) Net loss from management of or participation in the underwriting or distribution of securities.
-(6) Expenses other than advertising, printing, registration fees and legal fees deducte profit from management of or participation in underwriting or distribution of securit d in determining net ties.
-(7) Net loss from securities in investment accounts.
+(6) Expenses other than advertising, printing, registration fees and profit from management of or participation in underwriting or dis (7) Net loss from securities in investment accounts.
 Total additions 2c.
-Deductions: (1) Revenues from the distribution of shares of a registered open end investment com investment trust, from the sale of variable annuities, from the business of insurance advisory services rendered to registered investment companies or insurance comp accounts, and from transactions in security futures products. ce, from investment (2) Revenues from commodity transactions. · (3) Commissions, floor brokerage and clearance paid to other SIPC members in conne securities transactions. ection with (4) Reimbursements for postage in connection with proxy solicitation.
-(5) Net gain from securities in investment accounts.
-(6) 100% of commissions and markups earned from transactions in (i) certificates of d (ii) Treasury bills, bankers acceptances or commercial paper that mature nine mon from issuance date. leposit and nths or less (7) Direct expenses of printing advertising and legal fees incurred in connection with related to the securities business (revenue defined by Section 16(9)(L) of the Act other revenue ).
-(8) Other revenue not related either directly or indirectly to the securities business.
-(See Instruction C): (Deductions in excess of \$100,000 require documentation) (9) (i) Total interest and dividend expense (FOCUS Line 22/PART IIA Line 13, Code 4075 plus line 2b(4) above) but not in excess 32,500 of total interest and dividend income. (ii) 40% of margin interest earned on customers securities accounts (40% of FOCUS line 5, Code 3960).
-Enter the greater of line (i) or (ii) 32,500 Total deductions 32,500 2d.
-SIPC Net Operating Revenues \$ 7,819,083 2e.
-General Assessment @ .0015 \$11,729 (to page 1, line 2.A.)
+Deductions: (1) Revenues from the distribution of shares of a registered open e investment trust, from the sale of variable annuities, from the b advisory services rendered to registered investment companies accounts, and from transactions in security futures products. usiness of insurance, from investment (2) Revenues from commodity transactions.
+(3) Commissions, floor brokerage and clearance paid to other SIPC securities transactions. members in connection with (4) Reimbursements for postage in connection with proxy solicitation.
+(5) Net gain from securities in investment accounts, (6) 100% of commissions and markups earned from transactions in (ii) Treasury bills, bankers acceptances or commercial paper the from issuance date.
+(7) Direct expenses of printing advertising and legal fees incurred i related to the securities business (revenue defined by Section 1 (8) Other revenue not related either directly or indirectly to the sec (See Instruction C): urities business.
+(Deductions in excess of \$100,000 require documentation) (9) (i) Total interest and dividend expense (FOCUS Line 22/PART II Code 4075 plus line 2b(4) above) but not in excess of total interest and dividend income.
+A Line 13, \$ 45,698 (ii) 40% of margin interest earned on customers securities accounts (40% of FOCUS line 5, Code 3960). \$17,895 Enter the greater of line (i) or (ii) 45,698 Total deductions 45,698 2d.
+SIPC Net Operating Revenues \$ 21,785,333 2e.
+General Assessment @ .0015 \$32,678 1. (to page 1, line 2.A.)